ahmetb/kubectx/README.md

 ### Linux

-Since `kubectx`/`kubens` are written in Bash, you should be able to instal them to any POSIX environment that has Bash installed.
+Since `kubectx`/`kubens` are written in Bash, you should be able to install them to any POSIX environment that has Bash installed.

 - Download the `kubectx`, and `kubens` scripts.